luminovang/documentation/commands/terminal.md

 **Return Value:**

-`array` - Options and arguments passed to cli as array.
+`array` - Return Options and arguments passed to cli as array.

 ***